If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

-The dip workout is one of the best exercises you can do to strengthen and build your upper body muscles, such as the triceps, chest, shoulders, abs, and biceps.
+The dip workout is a push movement.
+It strengthens the upper body muscles, such as the triceps, chest, shoulders, abs, and biceps.

-However, the three primary muscles engaged during the different dip variations are below.
+Here are the three primary muscles engaged during the different dip variations:

 Triceps: The tricep is a three-headed muscle (long, lateral, and medial head) located on the back of your upper arms, opposite the biceps muscles.
-And it is the primary muscle work during bench, floor, and kitchen counter dips.
+It is the primary muscle work during bench, floor, and kitchen counter dips.2 How to Do Chair Dips (Medically reviewed by Daniel Bubnis, M.S., NASM-CPT, NASE Level II-CSS – Written by Ashley Marcin) – Healthline.com

 Here are some of the crucial benefits of doing bodyweight dips:

-- Most of us are unaware that dips also help you improve flexibility and improve your calisthenic movements.
+- Most of us are unaware that dips also improve flexibility and help us perform better during calisthenics push exercises.

 The 8 Best Ways To Do Dips At Home